Starrysky422/Starrysky422.github.io/research.md

 - Dates of Experience: Sep 2022 – Oct 2024

 <font size="3">
 I derived a precise estimate for the mean extinction time of the contact process on stars.
 I incorporated special function theoretic techniques to perform a detailed energy landscape analysis, then applied the potential-theoretic approach to metastability.
 This novel integration of methodologies, previously unutilized in this context, successfully computed the first sharp estimate.
-I submitted a paper to the Electronic Journal of Probability, and delivered research talks at the Cornell Probability Summer School and the 2024 KMS Annual Meeting.
+I submitted a research paper, and delivered talks at the Cornell Probability Summer School and the 2024 KMS Annual Meeting.
 </font>

 ---